Our Sponsors

 Symptoms of Bacterial Eye Infection

-• Yellow or green discharge or pus in the eye
+• Lots of yellow or green pus in the eye that keeps coming back during the day

 • The whites of the eye may or may not be red or pink